joshua-cooper/personal-blog-v3/src/posts/warp_login_server.md

 In this example, our `routes` `Filter` chain accepts any request with the path `"counter"` then adds `db` to the request to be used by the following `Filter`s, then finally passes it to the `counter` function.
 Note that the final `and` is replaced with `and_then` for use with an `async` function.

-## Implementing the login server
+## Implementing the authentication server

-That's enough of the basics, now we can move on to implementing the login server.
+That's enough of the basics, now we can move on to implementing the authentication server.
 First, we need to replace the counter with a databse of users.
 For that we'll just use an in memory database, but it could easily be replaced later.